-This is much less than you'll pay for a traditional cruise on the Thames.
-With City Cruises, for example, you'll pay £14.25 for an adult return from the Tower of London to Westminster (£9.50 for a child), or you can buy a hop-on, hop-off 24-hour river pass starting from Bankside for £10 for adults and £5 for children.
+This is much less than you'd pay for a traditional cruise on the Thames.
+With City Cruises, for example, you'd pay £14.25 for an adult return from the Tower of London to Westminster (£9.50 for a child), or you can buy a hop-on, hop-off 24-hour river pass starting from Bankside for £10 for adults and £5 for children.

-Alternatively, if you just fancy just a brief experience on the Thames the Woolwich Ferry is free and runs regular services - crossings take about 10 minutes.
+Alternatively, if you fancy just a brief experience on the Thames, the Woolwich Ferry is free and runs regular services crossings take about 10 minutes.

 There are few better ways to enjoy London's diversity than by visiting its food markets.

 Brick Lane in London is famed for its curry houses but on Sunday morning its market takes over, featuring, for example, The Rib Man's smoky, succulent ribs.
 Alternatively, Borough Market is one of London's best it's been running for more than 1,000 years.

 Most London markets operate at weekends but some run every day of the week.
 And while many can't exactly be described as cheap, you'll eat well and still end up paying less for your lunch than at most restaurants.

 Most start shutting up shop by 4pm – check their respective websites for full details.
 Here are some popular ones (click the icon in the top left for a list):